-While blinders at the buffet might not be a bad idea, you can employ a few simple strategies to bring calorie consumption in check and help yourself make smarter decisions regarding what to put on your plate.
-We've listed 16 tips to help you out, but the general advice boils down to this: think more about what you're ordering (or selecting from the buffet), and take time to enjoy every single bite.
-You can find greater satisfaction by eating less ... and we will never say you absolutely cannot have the chocolate melting cake.
-But you might do better if you share half of it with us!
+While blinders at the buffet are never a bad idea, you can employ a few other simple strategies to put calorie consumption in check and help yourself make smarter decisions regarding what to put on your plate.
+We've listed 10 tips to help you eat healthy on a cruise, but the general advice boils down to this: think more about what you're ordering (or selecting from the buffet), and take time to enjoy every single bite.
+You can find greater satisfaction by eating less ... and we will never say you absolutely cannot have that piece of chocolate melting cake.
+(But you might do better if you share half of it with us!)

-Most of us don't live at Downton Abbey, enjoying regular four-course meals.
-If you don't want to sample every course in the main dining room, or if nothing appeals, don't let the waiters pressure you into ordering more dishes than you care to eat.
+Most of us don't live like royalty, enjoying regular four-course meals.
+If you don't want to sample every course in the main dining room, or if nothing appeals to you on part of the menu, don't let the waiters (or your dinner mates, for that matter) pressure you into ordering more dishes than you care to eat.
 We've bowed to wait staff "encouragement" on multiple occasions.
-Truth is, they will still be nice and serve you, even if you politely decline the baked brie appetizer or triple-chocolate dessert.
+Truth is, they will still be nice and serve you, even if you politely decline that baked Brie appetizer or triple-chocolate dessert.

-Everyone talks about how you can order three main courses or two desserts at a cruise ship dinner.
-Fewer mention that you can also ask for half-portions (or appetizer-size portions) of starters, mains and desserts.
+Everyone talks about how you're free to order three main courses or two desserts at a cruise ship dinner if you so please.
+Fewer mention that you can also ask for half-portions (or appetizer-sized portions) of starters, mains and desserts.
 If you want to sample rich fare but know you don't have the willpower to stop at a few bites, order a smaller portion.
 Also, unless your mom is traveling with you, no one will scold you for not cleaning your plate.

-Most cruise lines denote dishes that are "healthier" -- typically fewer calories than the other entrees and with a simpler, less sauce-heavy preparation.
-These include Queen Mary 2's Canyon Ranch spa cuisine, Royal Caribbean's "Vitality" selections in its main dining rooms and Carnival's "Spa Carnival Cuisine."
-Alternately, look for spa restaurants like the spa cafe in Celebrity's Solariums.
+Most cruise lines denote dishes that are "healthier" -- typically touting fewer calories than the other entrees and with a simpler, less sauce-heavy preparation.
+These include options like Queen Mary 2's Canyon Ranch spa cuisine and Celebrity's "Fit Fare."
+Alternately, look for dedicated spa restaurants like the AquaSpa Cafe on Celebrity.
 Just remember, "spa cuisine" doesn't necessarily mean uber-healthy, so it's not an invitation to pig out.

 Planning to live it up with a steak at a specialty dining venue for dinner?
 Have a salad for lunch.
 Want to go all-out with a pancake and bacon breakfast feast?
 Order a simple fish dish for dinner, and skip the dessert.
 If you pair a splurge meal with light dining the rest of the day, you won't feel so bloated by debarkation.
 You're on vacation, so it's OK to treat yourself -- just don't do it at every meal.

-That heart-healthy piece of salmon just became a weight watcher's nightmare when the waiter dumped hollandaise sauce all over it.
+That heart-healthy piece of salmon just became a weight-watcher's nightmare when the waiter dumped hollandaise sauce all over it.
 Your feel-good salad won't feel so smug once you've poured ranch dressing, croutons and nuts on top.
-Scrape off calorific toppings, or ask for sauces and dressings on the side to keep your calories in check.
+Scrape off caloric toppings, or ask for sauces and dressings on the side to keep your calories in check.

-Midmorning pastries at the onboard cafe, ice cream at 2 p.m. and afternoon tea at 4, a late-night pizza -- all these mini-meals conspire against your jeans still fitting on debarkation day.
-"Let me grab some carrot sticks," said no one at a midnight buffet ever.
+Midmorning pastries at the onboard cafe, ice cream at 2 p.m., afternoon tea with scones and cake at 4, a late-night pizza -- all these mini-meals conspire against your jeans still fitting on debarkation day.
+"Let me grab some carrot sticks," said no one at a late-night buffet ever.
 Limit -- or eliminate -- between-meal snacking, and you're well on your way to coming home the same weight you were on day one of your cruise.

-Midnight buffets have gone out of style, but every cruise ship has a late-night or 24-hour food option, even if it's just room service.
+Midnight buffets have gone out of style, but virtually every cruise ship has a late-night or 24-hour food option, even if it's just room service.
 Nothing good ever comes out of eating a cheeseburger and fries at 1 a.m.
-So if you want to stick to healthy dining, just say no to after-dinner meals.
+So if you want to eat healthy, just say no to after-dinner meals.
 Early-riser breakfast will come soon enough.